alwint3r/cjson_example/README.md

-# An Example of Using cJSON Library
+# An Usage Example of cJSON Library

 ## Building